Anterior Abdominal Muscles

 The anterior abdominal muscles are part of the abdominal wall musculature.
 They tense the anterior abdominal wall together with the lateral abdominal muscles.
 The anterior abdominal muscles consist of:

-- Rectus abdominis muscle: originates from the pubis (between the pubic tubercle and symphysis) and insert at the 5th to 7th costal cartilage and the xiphoid process of the sternum.
+- Rectus abdominis muscle: originates from the pubis (between the pubic tubercle and symphysis) and inserts at the 5th to 7th costal cartilage and the xiphoid process of the sternum.
 Thereby it passes through the rectus sheath, a tendinous muscle envelope built by the aponeurosis of the lateral abdominal muscles.
 The rectus abdominis muscle has 3-4 horizontal tendinous intersections which are adhered to the anterior layer of the rectus sheath giving it its multi-bellied appearance (“washboard stomach”).
 These are traces of the segmental arrangement during embryogenesis (metamerism).
 The innervation is carried by the lower intercostal nerves.

 - Pyramidalis muscle: runs diagonally from the pubis (ventral to the insertion of the rectus abdominis muscle) within the rectus sheath to the linea alba.
 It is innervated by the subcostal nerve (12th intercostal nerve).